Kirby's Star Stacker: Gameplay

-Kirby no Kirakira Kizzu
+Kirby no Kirakira Kids

-Kirby no Kirakira Kizzu (カービィのきらきら きっず - Kirby's Sparkling Kids), also commonly referred to as Kirby's Super Star Stacker, is a video game released in 1998 for the Super Famicom; ROMs for the game were distributed via the Nintendo Power flash RAM service, before the game was given a standard cartridge release a year later.
-Kirby no Kirakira Kizzu is an SNES remake of Kirby's Star Stacker with nearly identical gameplay.
+Kirby no Kirakira Kids (カービィのきらきら きっず - Kirby's Sparkling Kids), also commonly referred to as Kirby's Super Star Stacker, is a video game released in 1998 for the Super Famicom; ROMs for the game were distributed via the Nintendo Power flash RAM service, before the game was given a standard cartridge release a year later on June 25, 1999.
+Kirby no Kirakira Kids is an SNES remake of Kirby's Star Stacker with nearly identical gameplay.
 The point of the game is to remove falling star blocks by placing matching animal friends (Rick, Coo, and Kine) at either end.
 One of the primary enhancements is story mode, in which Kirby faces several opponents from other Kirby games (mostly from Kirby Super Star).
 The game's title is exactly the same as the Japanese title of the Game Boy version of Kirby's Star Stacker.
 There were plans to release the game overseas, but they were halted after Nintendo of America stopped shipping SNES games in 1997, leaving the game Japan-exclusive.

-This version was released on the Wii Virtual Console in Japan on January 5, 2010, and on the Nintendo Switch Online service on July 21, 2022.
+This version was released on the Wii Virtual Console in Japan on January 5, 2010, on the Nintendo Classics service on July 21, 2022, in Japan, and on September 6, 2023, for the first time in the West under the Game Boy game's western title.